HLP-R/hlpr_speech/README.md

-# hlpr_speech
+# HLP-R Speech Package

-All things related to speech, e.g., speech recognition, speech generation
+All things related to speech.

+See individual readme's on how to get things working